dersnek/reddit-to-telegram/README.md

 Use `:telegram_channel_id` without the `@`.

 ## Known bugs
-- Landscape videos are uploaded as square videos to Telegram
 - Gallery image order is random
 - Special characters are not unescaped in text/captions
 - Imgur gifv links are not uploaded as videos/gifs